 Dedicated to helping mothers who are trafficked or in sex work and their children in Portland, Oregon

 Our Mother’s House (OMH) was founded in September 2007 by Brian Willis, Director of Global Health Promise, and a group of volunteers.
 We operated in a drop-in center in downtown Portland from 2007 to the end of December 2011.
 We then partnered with Rahab’s Sisters, which operates a weekly drop-in center on SE 82nd Avenue in Portland, from January 2012 until February 2013 when Brian received a fellowship to do research in Cambodia.
-Since January 2014 Brian and Natalie Chambers, Co-Director of OMH, have been working with local partners to support mothers and their children wherever they need assistance.
+Since January 2014 Brian has been working with local partners to support mothers and their children wherever they need assistance.

 The mission of OMH is to assist mothers who are trafficked and in sex work and their children.
 We implement our mission through direct services and advocacy.